 This template permits observing a source in imaging configuration with various sub-settings.
-The observer must specify filter, chopper throw, which can be, for Period 95, in the range between 8"and 20".
+The observer must specify the filter and the chopper throw, which can be, for the time being, in the range between 8" and 20".
 The keyword SEQ.CHOPNOD.DIR is set to PARALLEL or PERPENDICULAR, which results in images as shown in Fig. 18.
 PARALLEL considers an equal nodding and chopping amplitude which are both in parallel direction.
 It is recommended for faint, extended sources, for which the spatial resolution is not so crucial.
 PERPENDICULAR considers an equal nodding and chopping amplitude; however in perpendicular direction.
 Note that while the telescope offset is in positive (East) direction, the resulting image on the detector will move to the West.
 This technique is recommended for point or relatively small extended (< 10") sources (Fig. 5).